 Option 1 is most similar to what we currently do.

 When do we discharge wastewater to the river now?

 We currently discharge to the Manawatū River 100% of the time.
 After being treated at Tōtara Road wastewater treatment plant, the discharge enters a wetland before discharging to the river.

 When will we know what the decision is?

 We’ll be keeping you updated throughout this project.
-We will give you an indication of which option the public favoured during consultation, and what councillors choose in late 2020.
+We will give you an indication of which option the public favoured, and what councillors choose in mid-2021.
 We will also keep you informed of the resource consent application.
 Updates will be released at naturecalls.nz and Council’s Facebook page.

 How long will the consent last for?

 That’s yet to be decided.
 Consents can last for up to 35 years.
 We will propose a timeframe in our resource consent and then Horizons Regional Council will make the final call when the consent is granted on this term.